morucci/repoxplorer/README.md

 # RepoXplorer

 RepoXplorer is a small stats and charts utility for GIT repositories.
-Its aims purpose is to ease visualization of stats for one or more projects.
+Its main purpose is to ease the visualization of stats for one or more projects.

 As lot of projects are composed of multiple sub-projects (server, client,